-LETIC IN SECOND ROUN
+ILETIC IN SECOND ROUN

-DOUG SMITH finished today as champion jockey of the
+Par DOUG SMITH finished today as champion jockey of the season with 165 winners.

-Thompson's 2 puts Football Results out fighting Denaby

-NCE again Jimmy Thompson was Athletic's hero this afternoon.
+Thompson's 2 puts out fighting Denaby NCE again Jimmy Thompson was Athletic's hero this afternoon.
 Two great goals at Denaby knocked the fight out of the little Midland League club, to put Athletic in the Cup Second Round draw.
 Denaby had shown plenty of spirit early on but Athletic had had the edge throughout.

-DENABY UNTD.: Smethurst; Williams,

-Bedford; Pilkington, Miller, Friel; Bunclark, Hankin, Swaby, Allott, Ayre.

-ATHLETIC: Teece; Naylor, West;

-Hobson, Taylor, Thompson; Bazley,

-Chaytor, Duffy, Hall, Phoenix.
+DENABY UNTD.: Smethurst; Williams, Bedford; Pilkington, Miller, Friel; Bun-clark, Hankin, Swaby, Allott, Ayre.
+ATHLETIC: Teece; Naylor, West; Hobson, Taylor, Thompson; Bazley, Chaytor, Duffy, Hall, Phoenix.
 Referee: Mr. K. Stokes (Nottingham).

-Referee: Mr. K. Stokes (Nottingham).

-With the crowd roaring, Denaby set up the first attack but a long pass back by Hobson broke it up.
-Chaytor fell offside in Athletic's bid, then Phoenix burst through to crash over a dangerous but Duffy wasted a good ball trying to find the marked Bazley.
-There was a lot of kick and little method in these opening exchanges.
+But Duffy wasted a good ball With the crowd roaring, Denaby set up the first attack but a long pass back by Hobson broke it up.
+Chaytor fell offside in Athletic's bid, then Phoenix burst first through to crash over a dangerous centre.
+Athletic were on top so far but Duffy wasted a good ball trying to find the marked Bazley.
+There was a lot of kick and liftle method in these opening exchanges.
 But only a split second clearance by Williams stopped Bazley as he picked up a loose ball outside the area.
-Then after ten minutes Hall got in the first real shot of the game wit ha first timer, but it flashed

-In the next minute Hall was back helping the defence to clear a determined Denaby rush down the left and as Athletic came away a through pass from Thompson was just too far ahead of Phoenix.

-Yelling for action

-Hobson broke up a Denaby breakaway but Athletic had not settled down and a long Naylor cross found Phoenix but his header was well

-Hall was forced to concede a corner and Hankin went through and, following the kick, the same player got in a cracking shot which went just over.
+Then after ten minutes Hall In the next minute Hall was back helping the defence to clear a determined Denaby rush down the left and as Athletic came away a through pass from Thomp-son was just too far ahead of Yelling for action Hobson broke up a Denaby breakaway but Athletic had not settled down and a long Naylor cross found Phoenix but his header was well wide Hall was forced to concede a corner and Hankin went through and, following the kick, the same player got in a cracking shot which went just over.
 There was plenty of room on the ground and the crowd was yelling for action but when Chaytor went through he shot well wide from the edge of the penalty area.

-Teece saved at Bunclark's feet, then Duffy brought Smethurst to a brilliant save with a cracking 18-

-For a spell the Denaby rearguard was in trouble but shots from Phoenix and Thompson were blocked

-A Chaytor-Phoenix run down the left came to nothing and when fed by Duffy a Bazley cross went much too close

-In the next minute, however, the winger got in a cracking shot which left Smethurst helpless but skimmed inches over.
+Teece saved at Bunclark's feet, then Duffy brought Smethurst to a brilliant save with a cracking 18yarder.
+For a spell the Denaby rearguard was in trouble but shots from Phoenix and Thompson were blocked out.
+A Chaytor-Phoenix run down the left came to nothing and when fed by Duffy a Bazley cross went much too close In the next minute, however, the winger got in a cracking shot which left Smethurst helpless but skimmed inches over.
 Then Thompson hooked one well over.

-Athletic were creating the openings but failing to take advantage
+Athletic were creating the open-ings but failing to take advantage of them.
 Athletic should have gone ahead as Thompson made a great 50-yard run but his pass found Duffy offside-and in any case the centre-forward missed the easy chance.

-Thompson was up on the attack but it was Swaby who brought the crowd to its toes as he fed Hankin-but the inside the inside man shot well wide.
-Another Smethurst save robbed Duffy a yard out, and try as they might the interchanging Athletic forwards could not find a way
+Thompson was up on the attack but it was Swaby who brought the crowd to its toes as he fed Hankin-but the inside Fo 0 tb al [] Re SI ılı ts NET A TOX ATHLETIC 2 HARTLEPOOLS ROCHDALE SALFORD DIVISION I Luton 1, Tottenham H. 2.

-Bazley tripped through and Continued on Back Page

-DENABY 0

-ATHLETIC 2

-HARTLEPOOLSROCHDALE

-SALFORD 4 2- OLDHAM 3 1-

-DIVISION I

-Luton 1, Tottenham H. 2.
 Swansea 0, Sheffield United 2.

-DIVISION II

-Bristol Rovers 7, Grimsby 3.
+DIVISION II Bristol Rovers 7, Grimsby 3.
 Fulham 2, Cardiff 1.
 Ipswich 5, Brighton 3 Leyton Orient 5, Middlesbrough 2.
 Lincoln 1, Huddersfield 1.

-FA CUP-First Round

-Ashford 0, Crystal Palace 1 Brentford 3, Exeter 2 Bury 0, York 0.-Abandoned after 60 minutes.
+FA CUP-First Round Ashford 0, Crystal Palace 1 Brentford 3, Exeter 2 Bury 0, York 0.-Abandoned after 60 minutes.